-Ensuring equal access to electronic and information technology (“technology”) is the responsibility of each department affiliated with The University of Georgia (“UGA”), much in the same way that it is the responsibility of each department to ensure such access to facilities and courses.
+The University of Georgia (“UGA”) commits to ensuring equal access to information and communication technology (“ICT”) by all, including those with disabilities.
+It is the responsibility of each department affiliated with The University of Georgia (“UGA”), much in the same way that it is the responsibility of each department to ensure such access to facilities and courses.
 Whereas physical accessibility guidelines for buildings and classes are contained in the Americans with Disabilities Act of 1990 (Pub.
 L. 101-336) (“ADA”), ADA Amendments Act of 2008 (Pub.
 L. 110-325) (“ADAAA”), and section 504 of the Rehabilitation Act of 1973 (Pub.
 L. 93-112) (“Rehab.
 Act”), technology considerations are covered primarily in Section 508 of the Rehabilitation Act of 1973 as amended by the Workforce Investment Act of 1998.

 Departments should read the summary of 508 law located at:

 http://www.section508.gov/index.cfm?fuseAction=stdsSum and understand that these rules have been adopted by the Georgia Board of Regents and so apply to UGA. http://www.usg.edu/siteinfo/accessibility.

 Specifically, ICT needs to be accessible, regardless of level of ability, as outlined in Section 508.
 Additionally, any individual who is a member of the public who is seeking information or services from UGA must have access to and use of information and data that is comparable to that provided to the public without disabilities.
 This includes, but is not limited to, computer labs, web sites, online study or courses, course materials, and technology.
 Accessibility to all technology utilized in any area of UGA experience cannot be unreasonably limited as a result of a disability.